Purpleknife/OnePass/README.md

-# Password Manager
+# OnePass

-Password Manager is a simple app that helps you generate passwords and store them securely.
+OnePass is an app that helps you generate and manage passwords securely.

 This project's goals are:
 - Learn how to `salt` passwords.